johnrm174/model-railway-signalling/README.md

 communicate prototypically via signalbox bell codes and block section status.

-To use these networking functions, you can either set up a local MQTT broker on one of the host computerson your local network or alternatively use an 'open source' broker out there on the internet - I've been using a test broker at "mqtt.eclipseprojects.io" (note this has no security or authentication).
+To use these networking functions, you can either set up a local MQTT broker on one of the host computers on your local network or alternatively use an 'open source' broker out there on the internet - I've been using a test broker at "mqtt.eclipseprojects.io" (note this has no security or authentication).